You are here

 The remote desktop machines are shared, so please be considerate.

-Processes which need a lot of memory or processing power, or which take days to run, should be run on remote lab computers or on the compute servers - not on the remote desktop machines.
+Processes which need a lot of memory or processing power, or which take days to run, should be run on other computers, for instance in the Informatics computing labs or on the compute servers - not on the remote desktop machines.

 Some software is not available on remote desktop servers.
 This includes the Chrome web browser (google-chrome